dougiesquire/CAFE-f6_documentation/docs/data_preparation.rst

      precip.annual.full:                # <- Unique identifier for the output variable
                                         #    being processed.
 This will be used to save
                                         #    the variable as {name}.{identifier}.zarr
-       name: "precip"                   # <- The name of the output variable being
-                                        #    prepared
        uses:                            # <- List of input variables required to compute
          atmos_isobaric_month:          #    the output variable.
 For some datasets this
            - "precip"                   #    should be futher broken down into subkeys